This learning scavenger hunt for preschoolers is one of our 32 scavenger hunt ideas for kids, and one of my absolute favorites.

-A learning scavenger hunt for preschoolers.
-Practice uppercase and lowercase alphabet recognition, along with counting while going on a hunt!
+Preschoolers can practice upper and lowercase alphabet recognition, along with counting while going on a scavenger hunt around the house!

 I posted briefly about this activity back during the 30 Days to Hands on Play Challenge.
 But since it was a challenge day, I didn’t want to get into the details of what the activity all involved.